Neighbourhood Planning for Ottershaw – A New Approach in 2021

-The Forum will aim to develop and deliver 2 consecutive Neighbourhood Plans:
+The Forum will aim to develop and deliver 2 Neighbourhood Plans:

-This plan will be fully aligned with the RBC current 2030 Local Plan and will aim to address key areas focussing on the development of detailed policies designed to protect the appearance and character of our village and surrounding neighbourhood area.
+This plan will be broadly aligned with the RBC current 2030 Local Plan and will aim to address key areas focussing on the development of detailed policies designed to protect the appearance and character of our village built and green areas and the surrounding neighbourhood area.

-This plan will be fully aligned with the RBC emerging 2040 Local Plan and will aim to address the additional and change areas covered by the new RBC local plan in particular; housing needs; green infrastructure and sustainability whilst addressing all the areas of local social infrastructure (e.g. health, education, recreation, retail and hospitality) which we identify through community engagement as requiring improvement.
+This plan will be aligned with the RBC emerging 2040 Local Plan and will aim to address the additional and change areas covered by the new RBC local plan in particular; housing needs; green infrastructure and sustainability whilst addressing all the areas of local social infrastructure (health/education/recreation/retail/hospitality) which we identify through community engagement as requiring improvement.

-If successful, Plan 2 will realise the community’s Vision for Ottershaw 2040.
+If successful, Plan 2 will realise the ONF community Vision for Ottershaw 2040.

-Plan 2 will supersede Plan 1 and bring forward all its relevant content.
+Plan 2 will supersede Plan 1 but will bring forward all its relevant content.

 Ottershaw Neighbourhood Plans 1 and 2 - Schedule

 A high-level summary of our schedule for completing our Ottershaw Neighbourhood Plan 1 is shown below: